Nicholasville, Kentucky: 2020 census

+Income

 According to Census Bureau data for 2011 from the American Community Survey's five-year estimates, the median income for a household in the city was $43,453, and the median income for a family was $52,419.
 Full-time male workers had a median income of $37,954 versus $33,330 for females.
 The per capita income for the city was $19,526.
 About 14.5% of families and 17.1% of the population were below the poverty line, including 22.7% of those under age 18 and 6.5% of those age 65 or over.

 Arts and culture

 The city is home to the Kentucky Wine and Vine Fest.
 The annual festival showcases wines from commercial vineyards and amateur winemakers from across Kentucky and the surrounding region.
 In 2014, it was named as the "Official Wine Festival of Kentucky" by the Kentucky General Assembly.
 Nicholasville is near Camp Nelson National Monument and Camp Nelson National Cemetery.